Disclosure: This article may contain affiliate links. Click here for more info.

 The San Francisco manufacturer has been struggling of late and is very hopeful its first smartwatch will reverse its fortunes.
 When it comes to basic 24/7 fitness tracking, Ionic is probably as good as it gets right now.
 Plus Fitbit’s timepiece offers a few advantages over Apple’s device such as longer battery life, sleep tracking and a slight advantage in price.

 If you are itching to get your hands on Ionic, you can pre-order on Amazon or the company’s website.
-The device will set you back $299.95.
 The watch is slated for release in October, at which point it will be available at other retail outlets.

 In terms of smartwatch features, however, the Ionic pales next to the LTE-equipped Apple Watch.
 Apple’s device offers so many other things in addition to being a fitness tracker, its health and fitness features should be viewed as a bonus rather than the main reason for purchase.
 But Apple’s cellular-enabled watch is pricier and its battery life remains a major stumbling block.

-The Apple Watch Series 3 comes in two versions, one with cellular connectivity which costs $399, and a version without it retailing for $329.
+The Apple Watch Series 3 comes in two versions, one with cellular connectivity, and a version without it.
 Actual availability on Best Buy and Apple.com starts on September 22nd, with pre-orders open now.